Birmingham Construction Accident Lawyer

-Contact the Drake Law Firm of Birmingham after a construction site accident injures you or takes a loved one’s life.
+Contact Drake Injury Lawyers in Birmingham after a construction site accident injures you or takes a loved one’s life.
 Construction is one of the country’s deadliest industries, but that doesn’t mean you have to accept your damages without a fight.
-Our lawyers can help you go up against construction site owners, managers, and employers in pursuit of damage recovery.
+Our Birmingham construction accident lawyers can help you go up against construction site owners, managers and employers in pursuit of damage recovery.
 Let us help with your claim, whether you’re a construction worker in Alabama or just someone who was in the wrong place at the wrong time.

 Construction accidents fall into two main categories: work-related and civilian.
-The four deadliest work-related construction accidents according to OSHA are falls, struck by object, electrocutions, and caught-in/between objects or equipment.
-Workers can pay the price when employers try to save time and money by cutting corners.
-Pedestrians and drivers in construction zones can suffer as well.
-Hazards on a worksite are often preventable with proper site management.
+The four deadliest work-related construction accidents according to OSHA are falls, struck-by objects, electrocutions, and caught-in/between objects or equipment.
 Common accidents at construction sites include:

 - Falls.
-Falls took 384 construction worker lives in 2016 and injured thousands of others.
+Falls took 418 construction worker lives in 2019 and injured thousands of others.
 Falls from ladders, scaffolds, and rooftops on construction sites can cause major head and brain injuries, spinal cord fractures, and other injuries.
-Pedestrian slip, trip, and fall accidents while passing through construction zones can also be dangerous.
+Pedestrian slip, trip and fall accidents while passing through construction zones can also be dangerous.
 It is up to the site manager to prevent fall hazards for employees and passersby.

 - Machinery accidents.
 Heavy machinery and transportation accidents take thousands of lives at construction sites every year.
 Machinery malfunctions, equipment without proper safety features, poor employee training, cranes collapsing, and collisions between machines and pedestrians or vehicles are all common problems.
 The individual construction worker and/or the construction company might be liable, as might the product manufacturer for defective machinery.